asonganyi/blockoptions/whitepaper/whitepaper.md

 *3.2.2 MVP*

- 1. Traders send ETH/OPT direct from 3rd wallet, e.g. MEW to trading
-    smart contract, at the same time trading smart contract sending a transaction to Oraclize’s smart contract.
+ 1. Traders send ETH/BOPT directly from a 3rd wallet, e.g. MEW to trade.
+At the same time trading smart contract sends a transaction to Oraclize’s smart contract.
 After some blocks time, 30 seconds – 1 min.
 Oraclize’s smart contract bring back start price.

- 2. And we also schedule a callback in the transaction Oraclize’s smart
+ 2. And we also schedule a callback in the transaction Oraclize’s smart contract.

  3. In 2 minutes + a few block time later, Oraclize callback trading smart contract with expiry price, traders get e.g. 175% of trading